Udaykirancheera15/SCAME/README.md

 2. Add tests and documentation for your changes
 3. Open a pull request describing the motivation and impact

-## License

-This repository is provided for research purposes.
-Please add a LICENSE file (e.g., MIT, Apache-2.0) if you want to permit reuse under an explicit license.
-If you want me to add a LICENSE file, tell me which license to use and I will create it.

 ## Contact

 Maintainer: Udaykirancheera15